mertvn/EMQ/README.md

   to a disconnect
 * player -> (site)user + (quiz)player
 * Japanese song titles (VGMdb, EGS)
-* song lengths (EGS, maybe link scanning?)
+* song lengths (~~EGS~~ usually has the full-size lengths, maybe link scanning?)
-* ~~leaving a room in the middle of a quiz and then starting a new quiz causes double timer tick etc.~~ applied bandaid
+* ~~leaving a room in the middle of a quiz and then starting a new quiz causes double timer tick etc.~~ applied band-aid

 ## Steps to import data